PlanktoScope/PlanktoScope/documentation/docs/software/expert_setup.md

 To use a graphical application to write the image file to your microSD card, you can install balenaEtcher or the Raspberry Pi imager.
 Download the latest version of [balenaEtcher](https://www.balena.io/etcher/) or the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and install it.
 Then open balenaEtcher or the Raspberry Pi Imager.
 Select the Raspberry Pi OS image file (likely a `.img`, `.img.gz`, or `.img.xz` file) you just downloaded, and select the SD card you want to write the Raspberry Pi OS image to.
 Review your selections and click the "Flash!" or "Write" button to begin writing the Raspberry Pi OS image to the SD card.
 The process should take several minutes.

-If you'd instead prefer to write the image file to your microSD card, you could instead use ddrescue on a Debian-based system, e.g. as follows:
+If you'd instead prefer to write the image file to your microSD card from a command-line tool, you could instead use ddrescue on a Debian-based system, e.g. as follows:
 ```
 gunzip planktoscope-v2.3-final.img.gz
 sudo ddrescue planktoscope-v2.3-final.img /dev/mmcblk0 --force